JSBmanD/docs/pages/partner-management/configuring-postbacks.md

 Branch’s postback system is highly customizable; set up postbacks for specific events, as well as specific subsections of events, filtered by link data, user data or event properties.

+[block:callout]
+{
+  "type": "info",
-!!! info "Postbacks vs Webhooks"
+  "title": "Postbacks vs Webhooks",
-	Both the terms `Postbacks` and `Webhooks` are used to refer to the same process of sending data to other systems.
-In Branch’s case, we use the term `postback` when referring to the Universal Ads product and `webhook` when referring to the Data Feeds product; though functionality is the exact same.
+  "body": "Both the terms `Postbacks` and `Webhooks` are used to refer to the same process of sending data to other systems.
+In Branch’s case, we use the term `postback` when referring to the Universal Ads product and `webhook` when referring to the Data Feeds product; though functionality is the exact same."
+}
+[/block]

 ## Postback Templates